00mk1/markpassxd/README.md

 # MarkPassxD - A Simple CLI Password Manager
 FOSS - Mark Barlass 2022, use as you wish.

-This program was made for the NCEA standard AS91906 and is written in python.
+This program was made for the NCEA standards AS91906 and AS91907 and is written in Python.
 While I have done my best to make this program secure, Python is incapible of low level memory management so sectors where sensitive data was stored cannot be wiped.
 In addition to this, I am still an amature programmer so please DO NOT use this program to store ANY sensitive information.